aka: Garbage Wrestling

 - Abdullah Kobayashi is a spiritual successor to the butcher in Big Japan Pro Wrestling, having been trained by him.
 BJPW itself has been described as a garbage promotion.

-- In Mexico, these are known as "extremos" and are mostly associated with the independent circuit due to CMLL not having much use for the style, having already lost one TV deal to Moral Guardians even after cutting all blood out of their shows.
-Some CMLL's national rivals have managed to broadcast these match types without losing any deals but only indy and foreign based promotions have divisions exclusively for extremos.
+- In Mexico, these are known as "extremos" and are mostly associated with independent circuit promotions such as RevoluXion Hardcore and DTU due to CMLL not having much use for the style, having already lost one TV deal to Moral Guardians even after cutting all blood out of their shows.
+Some of CMLL's national rivals have managed to broadcast these match types without losing any deals but only indy and foreign based promotions have divisions exclusively for extremos.

 - According to Carlito Colón, garbage wrestling, or at least blood n' guts, is what the majority of Puerto Rican fans want to see.
-He may have a point, though garbage matches have been rarer in WWC since the new millennium they have continued on with scaffold matches long after they had fallen out of favor nearly everywhere else and company founder, his father Carlos Colon, was about as brutal a garbage wrestler as they come.
+He may have a point, though garbage matches have been rarer in WWC since the new millennium they continued on with scaffold matches long after they had fallen out of favor nearly everywhere else and company founder, his father Carlos Colon, was about as brutal a garbage wrestler as they come(by necessity, Abdullah The Butcher being the promotion's first singles champion).
 In fact, the trope naming promotion FMW got the idea to use barbed wire from WWC!
 WWC was also the first promotion to create hazards by lighting things on fire.
 That famous ECW scene where the fans bury the ring in thrown chairs?
 That had already happened in WWC to Ox Baker!
+"Super Fly" Jimmy Snuka diving off the top of a cage?
+Puerto Ricans already associated that with Gypsy Joe!

 - Trope Namer (via the Baba quote above) Atsushi Onita, founder of Frontier Martial-Arts Wrestling.
 Once a promising junior heavyweight in Baba's All Japan Pro Wrestling, a potentially career-ending knee injury forced him to take up a heavily brawling and gimmicks-based style in order to continue his career.